 Why Do Birds Tap Their Beaks On Things

-Beak tapping isn’t common in birds, but parrots are sometimes known to do so for several reasons.
-Most are behavioral, but it can be a sign that the parrot needs something, like sustenance or stimulation.
+Beak tapping isn’t common in birds generally, but parrots are known to do it for several reasons.
+Most explanations are behavioral but can signify that the parrot needs something, like sustenance or stimulation.
 The most likely reasons for beak tapping in parrots are as follows:

 Communicating with You

-If a parrot needs a seed change, fresh water, or exercise, tapping its beak against its cage or another hard surface is a good way to get attention.
+If a parrot needs a food change, fresh water, or exercise, tapping its beak against its cage or another hard surface is a good way to get attention.

 If you react to the sound, your parrot will learn that this behavior gets your attention and, subsequently, the things it’s asking for.
 It will continue to tap its beak once it understands this.

 Parrots are intelligent and complex creatures.
-If your bird attempts to alert you to something, you must try to find out what it wants.
+If your parrot attempts to alert you to something, you must find out what it wants.
 This is because your parrot has a need, whether it’s physical or mental.

 Bored or Stressed

-Without it, they become claustrophobic inside their cage and begin to crave companionship.
-Self-mutilation is common in stressed and bored birds.
-Besides beak tapping, afflicted birds sometimes develop a range of destructive and neurotic behaviors.
+Without them, they become claustrophobic inside their cage and crave companionship.
+Self-mutilation is common in stressed and bored parrots.
+Besides beak tapping, parrots sometimes develop a range of destructive and neurotic behaviors.
 This includes plucking their feathers, scratching themselves, and bobbing their heads repeatedly.

 A Sign of Aggression

-When a parrot taps its beak because of these reasons, it’s normal for owners to worry.
 This kind of behavior shouldn’t be allowed to continue because your parrot will end up hurting itself.
-However, you can try to prevent aggression and territorial behavior with these steps:
+However, you can prevent aggression and territorial behavior with these steps:

-- Move your bird to a new spot to stop it from becoming too territorial of its primary area.
+- Move your parrot to a new spot to stop it from becoming too territorial of its primary area

-- Use treats to discipline your bird and distract it when it’s acting aggressively.
+- Use treats to discipline your parrot and distract it when it’s acting aggressively

 Keep Their Beaks Short